aldaris/opensso/extensions/authnicip/README.txt

     implementation from Sun Microsystems.

 --------------------------------------------------------------------------------
-To install the module in opensso we need to follow the instructions outlined below
+To install Security Token Service and Information Card issuing servlet in opensso we need to follow the instructions outlined below :
 --------------------------------------------------------------------------------

 1 - Install OpenSSO (Download from